Constrained Restless Bandits for Dynamic Scheduling in Cyber-Physical Systems: Introduction

-Earlier, a variant of the restless multi-armed bandit with availability constraints was proposed in \cite{Dayanik02}.
-It was applied to the machine repair problem where machine availability is time varying.
-This model was further generalized in \cite{Varun18} by considering partially observable states.
-In \cite{Varun18}, the authors consider a penalty for playing an unavailable arm.
-That is, arms can be played both when they are available and unavailable.
-Whittle's index policy and myopic policy are analyzed. {There are several subtle, but important differences between the current model and the model in \cite{Varun18} .
-The CRMABs considered in this paper do not allow the play of unavailable arms.
-Our proposed model differentiates between the actions ``don't play'' and ``can't play''.
-That is, the belief update rules are different for the case where an arm is available and is not played and the case where the arm is unavailable and cannot be played.
-In this work, we provide an upper bound on optimal value function which can be used as a reference to measure sub-optimality gap of the Whittle's index policy. }
+{An RMAB variant with availability constraints on arms was first proposed in \cite{Dayanik02}.
+It was applied to the machine repair problem where machine availability is time varying and machine state is observable.
+This paper introduced two models---1) Unavailable arms are cannot played, 2) Unavailable arms can be played with some additional penalty.
+Whittle's index policy is studied.
+Since states are exactly observable, a closed form expression for the index is easily obtained.
+The second model of \cite{Dayanik02} was generalized for partially observable states by \cite{Varun18}.
+In this model too there is a penalty for playing an unavailable arm, i.e., arms can be played both when they are available and unavailable.
+Whittle's index policy and myopic policy are analyzed.
+CRMABs considered in the current paper do not allow to play unavailable arms and exact state of arms is not observable.
+Further, we also consider a semi-deterministic availability model.
+The results claimed in \cite{Varun18} do not necessarily apply to the current model because of difference in belief update rules and assumptions on reward structure. }

-{ The literature on POMDPs, RMABs makes use of certain common techniques and procedures.
+The literature on POMDPs, RMABs makes use of certain common techniques and procedures.
 These include defining action value functions and using induction principle to derive their structural properties.
 Another common aspect is proving sub-modularity of the value function, which will lead to a threshold structure of optimal policy (see \cite{Lovejoy87, Puterman14}).
-One must note the differences in modeling that require redoing or following similar procedures, as it is not obvious that the same results hold. }
+The threshold structure of the optimal policy is used to prove indexability of restless single armed bandits.
+This allows one to apply Whittle's index policy.
+One must note the differences in modeling that require redoing or following similar procedures as it is not obvious that the same results hold.